YesCT/business-applications/README.md

 ## Talking in public

 Note:
-- talk in a public chatroom, even when you are in the same place in person -- move private conversations to public channels, make new public sub-topic channels to help manage the increase in chatter -- helps to avoid people repeating themselves
+- cathy: talk in a public chatroom, even when you are in the same place in person -- move private conversations to public channels, make new public sub-topic channels to help manage the increase in chatter -- helps to avoid people repeating themselves
  -- do thanks in those public channels also, points, karma or kudos are nice